metalsmith/layouts/Readme.md

 ## Origins

-This plugin originated in [metalsmith-templates issue #35](https://github.com/segmentio/metalsmith-templates/issues/35).
+This plugin is a fork of [metalsmith-templates](https://github.com/segmentio/metalsmith-templates/issues/35).
 Splitting up `metalsmith-templates` into two plugins was suggested by Ian Storm Taylor.
 The results are:

 * [metalsmith-in-place](https://github.com/superwolff/metalsmith-in-place): render templating syntax in your source files.
 * [metalsmith-layouts](https://github.com/superwolff/metalsmith-layouts): apply layouts to your source files.